AminaB/devops/full_devops/aws/aws-lift-shift-app-workload.md

 - user access by using url (this url mentioned in goDaddy DSN)
 - this endpoint connect to the LB using https, the certificate for https encryption will be in ACM
 - the ALB SG allow only https traffic
-- the ALB route to Tomcat in set of EC2 manged by ASG (these ec2 instances are in the same SG AND allow traffic on 8080 only from LB)
+- the ALB route to Tomcat in set of EC2 managed by ASG (these ec2 instances are in the same SG AND allow traffic on 8080 only from LB)
 - information of backend services like mysql,... will be mentioned in Route 53
-- MemCache, Rabbit MQ, Mysql will be in the same SG
+- MemCached, Rabbit MQ, Mysql will be in the same SG
 - Software artifact will be in S3 bucket

 ### workflow (us-east-1)